Klev02/posts-app-angular-asmt/README.md

 	- Caching (Service Workers or simply HTTP cache)
 	- Load small things first, use loading spinner/skeleton to show some result to the user
 	- FIRST: Measure (Core Web Vitals) metrics, and THEN act accordingly!!!!!
+    - Be carefull with heavy calculations (usually should be done by backend) and huge amount of animations